vtexdocs/dev-portal-content/docs/guides/Integration-Guides/headless-commerce/headless-authentication.md

 1. The shopper authenticates themselves in your frontend via an [OAuth integration](#oauth-log-in).
 2. Your frontend [exchanges the OAuth identity provider access token for a VTEX user token](#exchanging-oauth-identity-provider-access-token-for-vtex-user-token).
-3. Now, with the user token previously obtained, your frontend application can make API requests to VTEX and access all the necessary information to perform actions on behalf of the shopper.
+3. Now, with the [user token](https://developers.vtex.com/docs/guides/getting-started-authentication#user-token) previously obtained, your frontend application can make API requests to VTEX and access all the necessary information to perform actions on behalf of the shopper.

 Below you can learn more details on each of these steps.

->❗ Notice that, when building a headless store, you are opting to use a frontend application different from VTEX's native frontend.
+>❗ Note that, when building a headless store, you are opting to use a frontend application different from VTEX's native frontend.
 Hence, you must adhere to the guidelines provided below and be aware of your [application's responsibilities](#authentication-responsibilities-of-headless-applications) in order to ensure a smooth and secure shopping experience for your customers.

 ### OAuth log in